Vitaliksobko/Reenbit-Test-Task/README.md

 - Go to the [https://frontpart.azurewebsites.net/login](https://frontpart.azurewebsites.net/login)

-- Register or log in, it may take a few seconds to load
+- Log in or register if you don't have an account, it may take a few seconds

-    - Use valid data:

     - email address must contain @gmail.com or another valid domain